 There's always something to do on campus.
 During the week, seminars and special lectures are given regularly; political celebrities are frequent speakers.
 Film classics are shown weeknights by the humanities department.
 There are over 100 student organizations in which to get involved, including three newspapers, a literary magazine, and an engineering journal.
-A partial list of other activities is given on the following page.
+A partial list of other activities is given on the following page,

-On weekends, the Lecture Series Committee sponsors recent movies on campus for 50¢; student-produced plays and musicals are regular features.
-A free coffee house is located in the Student Center.
+On weekends, the Lecture Series Committee sponsors recent movies on campus; student-produced plays and musicals are regular features.
+A coffee house is located in the Student Center.
 Of course, there are always informal get-togethers in the living groups.

 In addition to office space for student activities, the Student Center has art and darkroom facilities, bowling lanes, a pool room, grill, cafeteria, a department and book store, post office, barber shop, a tailor and dry cleaning shop, an optometrist, and a library open 24 hours a day.
-However, MIT is not a self-sufficient community, nor should it be.
-Being located between the centers of Boston and Cambridge guarantees a wealth of resources available to MIT students.